 The Floorsave FAQ page is designed to give you quick short fire answers to the most popular of flooring questions.
-Most questions are answered in more detail through our expert advice section, if we have not answered your question sufficiently please give us a call on 0208 684 2140 and speak to our experts.
+Most questions are answered in more detail through our expert advice section.

 What is acclimatisation?

 Acclimatisation is getting your wood comfortable in its final destination; by comfortable we mean its water content is at equilibrium to its surroundings.
 If the air is too moist your wood will take on water, if the air is too dry the wood will crack so we recommend at least a 72 hour period for letting the wood acclimatise in the room in which it will be laid.